 Step 7: The edge node decapsulates the packet and sends it to its T0 SR instance.

-Step 8: On recieving the decapsulated packet, T0-SR checks its routing table and discovers it has a route for the 10.196.88.0/24 network over the uplink segment.
+Step 8: On receiving the decapsulated packet, T0-SR checks its routing table and discovers it has a route to the 10.196.88.0/24 network over the uplink segment.

-Step 9: T0-SR sends the packet to upstream physical router, which in turn routes the packet to destination vm.
+Step 9: T0-SR sends the packet to the upstream physical router, which then routes it to the destination VM.

 Ingress From Physical Network